Bully Kutta: Name and description

 Bully Kutta literally translates to "heavily wrinkled dog".
 The word "Bully" comes from the root word of the Hindustani and Punjabi language "Bohli" which means heavily wrinkled.
+"Bully" also is derived from Bull which means lips in Punjabi.
+This dog has big lips and hence Bully Kutta.
 "Kutta" means dog in the Punjabi language.

 History

 The Bully Kutta originated in the Punjab and Sindh regions of Indian subcontinent.
 In Thanjavur, the Bully Kutta was a favorite pet of ruling families.
 The Mughal emperor Akbar owned a Bully Kutta, which he used for hunting.

 The Second International Dog Show at Islington Agricultural Hall, held on 28 May 1864 in London, showcased the Indian Mastiff among several other dog breeds.
 The previous year, Edward, the Prince of Wales, and Princess Alexandra, entered an Indian Mastiff in the same show, along with a Newfoundland, Russian Tracker and two Borzois.
 In 1884, Littell's Living Age said that historically, a "large Indian mastiff" was employed by kings "in the chase of wild beasts".

 Temperament

 Bully Kuttas have been described as intelligent, alert, responsive, energetic and aggressive.
 A well-known veterinarian Dr. L.N.
 Gupta from Agra, India has stated that Bully Kuttas are a dominating canine and should only be handled by well-experienced owners.